-(Available as equivalent to 1 or 2 A Levels)
+(Level 3 Vocational – Available as equivalent to 1 or 2 A-Levels)

-This course is for those who have a keen interest sports, and wish to develop their knowledge and understanding of this exciting topic area.
-This course is made up of many different units, including, Anatomy and Physiology, Leadership and Fitness Training.
-All units are delivered through a mixture of theory and practical lessons and assessed through coursework or external exam.
+This course is for those who have a keen interest in sports, and wish to develop their knowledge and understanding of this exciting topic area.
+Course units include Anatomy and Physiology, Sports Coaching and Fitness Testing.
+All units are delivered through a mixture of theory and practical lessons and assessed through internally assessed coursework only.

 What skills will I develop?

-Alongside the practical sports skills delivered as part of this course you will develop your ability to work both independently and as part of a team in order to produce coursework.
+Alongside the vocational sports skills delivered as part of this course you will develop your ability to work both independently and as part of a team in order to produce coursework.

 You will also be assisted to improve your research skills as well as your overall IT and communication skills.

 You will lead sports activities and assess fitness levels of individuals who are aspiring towards excellence in sport.

 What topics will I study?

 This course is available as both an Certificate (equiv.
 1 A Level) and Diploma (equiv.
 2 A Levels).
 Units studied would be taken from the below selection: